unibe-geodata-modelling/2021-glacier-evolution-model/README.md

   - dhm25_grid_raster.tif -> you can copy this from the parametrization ws
   - glacier_tsanfleuron.tif -> you can copy this from the parametrization ws.
   - edit_glacier_tsanfleuron.tif -> you can copy this from the parametrization ws.
   - 98_outline -> this folder contains a shape_file of the glacier outline of the year 1998.
 Drawn according to the ortophoto and the historical Map of 1998.
 Provided by                           Swisstopo.
-You have this file in the google drive folder
+You have this file in the google drive folder.
   - 16_outlines -> this folder you can copy from the parametrization ws.
   - GlacierBed.tif -> This is an elevation model of all glacier beds of the Swiss Alps.
 Provided by ETH Zürich.
 You find this file in the google drive folder.
   - deltaH_Glacier de Tsanfleuron.txt -> This is the .txt file of the parametrization.
-You can copy this from the parametrization ws
+You can copy this from the parametrization ws.

 All further steps are  mentioned in the script.
 The only two things you have to do is to make a workspace folder with the seven files from above and indicate the path of it.
 A second thing is to enter the number of years you want to project in to the future.